aTinyShellScript/awd_docs/docs/index.md

 * Cons
     * If modifying an existing printer (or building from BOM or a Kit) you will lose a small amount of bed space.
         * For NEMA14s, you will lose between 10x10mm and 20x20mm of space, depending on the toolhead you use.
+            * For the original NEMA14 plates (and Funssor CNC plates) this is more like 20x20 to 30x30.
         * For NEMA17s, you can expect to lose betweeen 25x25 and 40x40mm of space.
         * For 2WD, you lose no space.
     * Cost and complexity